 Compression Leaks (Microfiber Loses)

-Unfortunately, though microfiber is made to quickly absorb, it’s also made to be wrung out and used again, this means it easily leaks when
+Unfortunately, though microfiber is made to quickly absorb, it’s also made to be wrung out and used again, which means it easily leaks when

 When your baby is sitting for long periods of time in the same position (car rides, high chair, swing, etc.) the compression of their weight and any straps keeping them in will likely cause a compression leak with microfiber inserts.